-The men of African descent, as well as anyone with a family history of prostate cancer, is considered to be high-risk for prostate cancer.
+The men of African descent, as well as anyone with a family history of prostate cancer, are high-risk for prostate cancer.

 Risks and benefits of digital rectal exams

-What are the risks associated with digital rectal exams?
+What are the risks with digital rectal exams?

 One of the risks associated with digital rectal exams is the discomfort and pain that can result from the test.